 6. Allocate Savings

-Saving money is an important habit best developed in early years.
+Saving money is an important habit best developed in the early years.
 Establish a minimum amount of money that can be saved every month based on what income is available.
 It does not matter if the monthly amount is not substantial.
 What is important is knowing that with every dollar earned, a percentage of it is saved.
 You should not spend all of the money you have as soon as you get it.

 7. Develop Positive Habits/Skills

 Being aware of your resources and expenses, building credit early, saving money and knowing the difference between wants and needs are all critical to personal financial management.
-No matter where you are in college, you can develop the positive habit of accounting for these things.
+No matter where you are in college, you can develop a positive habit of accounting for these things.
 Think of a college budget as preparation for the future.
 By developing these habits you will be ready to handle the challenges of life after college.